gbnunes7/gbnunes7/README.md

 > Full Stack Developer

 **Software developer** with 2+ experience in full stack applications, specialized in **JavaScript/TypeScript**, focused on building robust and scalable solutions.
-I have solid expertise in **React, React Native, Next.js, TypeScript, Node.js and PostgreSQL**, creating robust solutions that seamlessly integrate **backend, frontend, and cloud technologies**.
+I have solid expertise in **React, React Native, Next.js, TypeScript, GO, Node.js and PostgreSQL**, creating robust solutions that seamlessly integrate **backend, frontend, and cloud technologies**.

 I have over **7 years of experience in the job market**, working in various areas, from customer experience to audiovisual